 The weak PATA Regulation under which Swat was administered since its merger in 1969 was a factor encouraging the rise of militancy in Swat.
 The vested interest prevented the mainstreaming of Swat.

-Weak regulation of illegal broadcasting encouraged the growth of militancy
+Weak regulation of illegal broadcasting encouraged the growth of militancy.

-The provincial government was sympathetic to the Swat militants from 2002-07 and state stewardship of the State was compromised.
+The provincial government was sympathetic to the Swat militants between 2002 and 2007, and its stewardship of the state was compromised.

-The study has highlighted the dynamics of the failure of governance and the rise of militancy in Swat.
-Although there are suggestions for improving the situation and are indicated in the report.
-However, the biggest problem facing Pakistan in battling the insurgent is the weak and fragmented civil military leadership.
+The study has highlighted the dynamics of the failure of governance and the rise of militancy in Swat, and made some suggestions for improving the situation.
+However, the biggest problem facing Pakistan in battling the insurgents is the weak and fragmented civil and military leadership.
 They do not share the same world view and there is a need to get more cohesion amongst them to establish control and security in Swat.

+The result of the statistical study indicate that had governance been faithfully carried out by those who are responsible for it and then maybe the Swat crisis would never have happened.
+Failure by decision makers to fulfill their responsibilities and shun expediencies and short term gains would have reduced the chances of an upheaval in Swat.
+At the cost of being termed simplistic, the story of Swat indicates that the failure to manage the responsibility enjoined by law and the questionable role of leaders heading the system were the main factors responsible for the crisis.

 The arguments presented in the report also confirm the larger hypothesis that those who joined the cause of the militants did so to improve their lives.
-It can be concluded with certainty that most of those who fought the state, excluding the non-Swatis did so to defeat marginality and the fighting was an effort by the poor to reintegrate into the community on their terms.
-The report concludes on the note that Swat faces complex challenges where the efforts of the marginalized operate within the complex dynamics of a historical mind set anchored in a Jihadist framework that is begin pulled by the rhetoric of the War on Terror on the one hand and a questionable liberating theology of bin Laden who accuses the government of Pakistan of scarifying the interest of its people for the sake of pleasing the US.
+It can be concluded that most of those who fought the state, excluding the non-Swatis, did so to defeat marginality and the fighting was an effort by the poor to reintegrate into the community on their terms.
+The report concludes on the note that Swat faces complex challenges where the efforts of the marginalized operate within the complex dynamics of a historical mind set anchored in a Jihadist framework that is begin pulled by the rhetoric of the War on Terror on the one hand and a questionable liberating theology of Osama bin Laden, who accuses the government of Pakistan of sacrificing the interest of its people for the sake of pleasing the US.
 Disentangling this knot will be a Herculean task for Pakistan.

 Notes

+Index of main ideas

+Communications technology

+Development

+External rule of Swat

+Feudalism

+Foreign militants

+Government

+Islam

+Jihad

+Justice

+Land ownership

+Madressahs

+Marginalization

+Militancy

+Policy

+Population displacement

+Poverty

+Public service

+Security services

+Shariah law

+Terrorism

+Vulnerability

+War on Terror

 Annexure - 2

 Figure - 1